Test your skills on our all Hosting services and get 15% off!

 rename 's/^/new_/' *.html

-Another way to rename files, especially when dealing with files in multiple directories, is by combining the find command with mv.
-This approach gives you more flexibility when renaming files based on specific criteria.
+Another way to rename files, especially when dealing with files in multiple directories, is to combine the find command with mv.
+This approach gives you more flexibility in renaming files based on specific criteria.

 Example

-Let’s say you want to find all .log files in the current directory and rename them to .txt:
+Let’s say you want to find all the files with a .log extension in the current directory and rename them to .txt:

 find . -name "*.log" -exec bash -c 'mv "$1" "${1%.log}.txt"' -- {} \;

-This method is powerful when you need to perform renaming across a large directory tree.
+This method is powerful when you need to perform renaming in a large directory tree.

-If you prefer using a graphical interface to rename files, most Linux desktop environments provide file managers that allow simple renaming.
+If you prefer to use a graphical interface to rename files, most Linux environments provide file managers that allow simple renaming.
 Common file managers include:

 • Nautilus (for GNOME)